Spring Framework Tutorial For Beginners - 100 Steps

 Welcome ${name}.

-• Add Logging Framework Log4j to understand the flow much more.
+• Add Log4j for logging to better understand the request flow.

 Spring MVC Request Flow